 The Organ Project at Grace

 In October of 2021, the Vestry of Grace Church authorized the public launch of The Organ Project at Grace.
-This project will restore, renovate, and expand our existing pipe organ which is a perilous state of complete disrepair.
-The over 6,000 individual pipes – dating from 1886, 1932 and 1959 – need extensive work to make them sing again.
-The 1959 wind-chests need re-leathering after working hard for over 60 years, and an increasing number of pipes continue to go silent or “cipher” (sound continuously) to the point where all pipework had to be disconnected.
+The project is intended to restore, renovate, and expand our existing pipe organ which has been in a perilous state of complete disrepair.
+The 6,000+ individual pipes – dating from 1886, 1932 and 1959 – need extensive work to make them sing again.
+The 1959 wind-chests need re-leathering after working hard for over 60 years, and an increasing number of pipes continued to go silent or “cipher” (sound continuously) to the point where all pipework had to be disconnected.

-A brochure detailing this exciting project, with photos of the current state of disrepair, may be found in the back of the church, as well as a proposed stop-list for the restored, renovated, and expanded organ.
-When complete, this will be the largest and most versatile pipe organ in the state of Rhode Island, with over 7,000 pipes.
+Click here to download a brochure detailing this exciting project, with the proposed stop-list for the restored, renovated, and expanded organ.
+When complete, Grace Church’s instrument will be the largest pipe organ in the state of Rhode Island, with 6,366 pipes.

-Please contact the Organist & Director of Music, Vince Edwards (vedwards@gracepvd.org or 203-984-8943), or the Rector, Jonathan Huyck (jhuyck@gracepvd.org or 401-331-3225), if you are interested in helping with this landmark musical project, or if you simply want more information.
-Videos of the current state of the instrument are available for viewing at www.gracechurchprovidence.org/organproject Thank you!
+Please call the Parish Office, or email Organist & Director of Music, Vince Edwards (vedwards@gracepvd.org) or our Rector, The Rev. Jonathan Huyck (jhuyck@gracepvd.org) if you are interested in helping with this landmark musical project, or if you simply want more information.
+Videos of the original state of the instrument are available for viewing at www.gracechurchprovidence.org/organproject Thank You!

 History of Organs at Grace Church